-Death Penalty § 615 A Fall Semester 2016 Course Syllabus Professor David Macher 951-259-3789 [cellular] 951-955-5208 [office] dmacher@wsulaw.edu davidjmacher@gmail.com Textbook: Capital Punishment and the Judicial Process (4th Ed.
-2012) by Randall Coyne and Lyn Entzeroth.
+Death Penalty § 615 A Fall Semester 2017 Course Syllabus Professor David Macher 951-955-5208 [office] 951-259-3789 [cellular] davidjmacher@gmail.com Textbook: Cases and Materials on the Death Penalty (4th Ed.
+2016) by Rivkind, Shatz, Kamin, and Marceau.
+This class examines capital punishment in the United States, with a focus on the so-called modern period beginning with the United States Supreme Court's decision in Furman v.
+Georgia (1972) 408 U.S. 239 [92 S.Ct.
+2726, 33 L.Ed.2d 346].
+Students will be introduced to the panoply of Fifth, Sixth, Eighth, and Fourteenth Amendment issues posed by the death penalty and the United States Supreme Court's treatment of these questions in cases from Furman to the present.
 The class covers all aspects of capital punishment in the United States, from limitations on the crimes for which capital punishment is an available penalty, the class of offenders eligible for the death penalty, the capital case trial, sentencing hearing, appellate review, habeas corpus, and clemency proceedings.
-The class is concerned with legal issues; it is not a forum to debate whether or not capital punishment is a social good.
+The class is concerned with legal issues; it is not a forum to debate whether capital punishment is a social good or a stain on society.
 All students are welcome, whether they favor the death penalty, oppose capital punishment, or have no position on the subject.
 This course does not have either a midterm or a final examination.
 In place of exams, student grades are based upon class participation and a research paper on a current issue in capital punishment litigation.
 The paper must comply with the standards established for the Upper Level Writing Requirement [ULRW].1 Students are encouraged to select a topic of personal interest.
-Examples of present-day issues include lethal injection and other methods of execution given the general unavailability of recognized, effective lethal injection drugs, victim-impact evidence, its scope and the forms it can take in the sentencing phase, the legal significance, if any, of lengthy delays between imposition of judgment and execution, and whether "evolving standards of decency" have 1 For further information on the ULWR, please see the Student Handbook, § IV(A)(8), page IV-12. reached a point where the death penalty no longer comports with the Eighth Amendment.
+Examples of present-day issues include lethal injection and other methods of execution given the general unavailability of recognized, effective lethal injection drugs, victim-impact evidence, its scope and the forms it can take in the sentencing phase, the legal significance, if any, of lengthy delays between imposition of judgment and execution, and whether "evolving standards of decency" have reached a point where the death penalty no longer comports with the Eighth Amendment.
 The subject of the research project must be approved in advance.
 A draft of the written paper must be submitted for review and comment.
 The paper must include citations to legal authorities, such as published cases, and secondary authorities, such as law reviews and other scholarly writings.
 The written paper should be a minimum of 20 double-spaced pages in length.
-Additional requirements for the research paper will be detailed in a separate handout.
 Students are expected to be prepared for each class meeting and ready to take part in discussion and analysis of the week's assigned reading.
 Class participation is essential to the learning experience, and accounts for 25% of each student's final grade.
 Writing Requirements Please review the Student Handbook.
 In my edition of the Handbook, the Upper Level Writing Requirement is located at IV(A)(8)(a).
 The contents of the paper must be as follows: